-I work with Grade 11–12 students who want to genuinely understand mathematics — not just follow steps and hope for the best.
+I work with students who want to do well in mathematics — and genuinely understand it, not just follow steps and hope for the best.
 My goal is for every student to leave a session feeling clearer, calmer, and more confident.

 Calm, patient, one-to-one support with over 15 years of teaching experience across secondary and postsecondary education in the UK and Canada — and a genuine love of the subject.